Source Water Protection

 Tributary Outlet Sampling

 Work is being conducted to determine the discharge rates of nutrients, E. coli and suspended sediments from tributaries to Lake St. Francis by establishing stream gauges and conducting measurements of water quality in each tributary.
-Temperature, specific conductivity, dissolved oxygen are being collected in the field.
-Samples are being collected and analysed for TP, TDP and all forms of nitrogen in tributary samples in addition to E. coli and TSS.
+Temperature, specific conductivity and dissolved oxygen are being collected in the field.
+Samples are being collected and analysed for total phosphorus (TP), total dissolved phosphorus (TDP) and all forms of nitrogen in tributary samples in addition to E. coli and total suspended solids (TSS).
 Samples are being collected for chlorophyll a analysis and for screening for deleterious algae, including toxic forms of cyanobacteria, to help establish whether these algae are being transported to the nearshore environment of the St. Lawrence River directly from the tributaries.